jaysenshi/CLT-Code-Demonstration/README.md

 ### 2.

-&nbsp;&nbsp;&nbsp;&nbsp;-The variance of the mean will approach the true population variance divided by the sample size,
+&nbsp;&nbsp;&nbsp;&nbsp;-The variance of the mean will approach the true population variance divided by the sample size.

-&nbsp;&nbsp;&nbsp;&nbsp;*So the variance of the mean will decreased with increased sample size.*
+&nbsp;&nbsp;&nbsp;&nbsp;*Thus the variance of the mean will decrease with increased sample size.*

-&nbsp;&nbsp;&nbsp;&nbsp;-The variance of the sum will approach the product of the true population variance and its sample size,
+&nbsp;&nbsp;&nbsp;&nbsp;-The variance of the sum will approach the product of the true population variance and its sample size.

-&nbsp;&nbsp;&nbsp;&nbsp;*So the variance of the sum will increase with increased sample size.*
+&nbsp;&nbsp;&nbsp;&nbsp;*Thus the variance of the sum will increase with increased sample size.*

 ### 3.